 So what are Dr. Braxton’s next steps?
-She talked about how as her kids get older, and her relationships change, she has time now to consider all her options, whether it be staying in academia or going out into the industry.
-With her incredible experience both in the technical side and administrative side of IT, Dr. Braxton has no doubt she could start her own business.
+She talked about how as her kids get older, and her relationships change, she now has time to consider all her options, whether it be staying in academia or going out into the industry.
+With her incredible experience both on the technical side and administrative side of IT, Dr. Braxton has no doubt she could start her own business.

 Throughout this conversation, it’s easy to see that Dr. Braxton is a woman to watch out for in the IT world!
 I had an incredible time chatting with Dr. Sherri Braxton.
 She gave some great advice, and I learned a lot about being a woman in professional environments.
 All I can say is, what an insightful woman!

 The BTAA Women in IT Virtual Conference Watch Party was organized by Women In IT (WIT) at Illinois.
 A special thanks to our Tech Services staff members, Cordelia and Debbie for their great work in the Women in IT chapter!
 Visit https://wit.illinois.edu/ to learn more about events, workshops, and more!